microsoft/Windows-AppConsult-PWALab/Manual/README.md

 This will be our goal in the next exercise.

 ### Task 2 - Setting up the backend
 As already anticipated, we're going to build a .NET Core Web API as our backend.
-We won't start from scratch building the API, but we're going to use a base template with already some settings pre configured and some endpoints alread implemented.
+We won't start from scratch building the API, but we're going to use a base template with already some settings pre configured and some endpoints already implemented.

+1. Open Visual Studio Code.
-1. Open the folder **Exercise 3/Start/Contoso.WebAPI** in Windows.
+2. Choose **File -> Open Folder** and look for the folder **Exercise 3/Start/Contoso.WebAPI** in the location where you have unzipped the lab material.
 2. Right click on an empty space and choose **Open with Visual Studio Code**.
 3. You will find a class called **PushController.cs** under the **Controllers** folder.
 This class will contain all our endpoints.
-4. If you want to launch and test Web API, you can click on the fourth icon in the left panel, as highlighted in the image below:
+4. If you want to launch and test the Web API, you can click on the fourth icon in the left panel, as highlighted in the image below:

     ![](vscodedebug.png)